Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 # 3. Adventuring

-Once your campaign has a party of characters, there's only one thing left do: adventure!
+Once you've established your Adventuring Party of characters, there's only one thing left do: adventure!
 Adventuring can take many shapes and forms, but _Vade Mecum_ provides a general rule set for how to resolve the adventuring day.

 ## 3.1 Skill Checks